CaseCal/TreeViz/doc/Design Specification.md

 After this, tv remains unchanged, and new_tv is a new instance that has been pruned and traced.

-### Display
+### DisplayScheme

-Display does not change the shape of the tree, just the appearance of images.
-Display traits include colors, shading and the text within nodes.
-Display changes are generally very reversable, and actually have no impact until an image is actually printed.
+DisplayScheme does not change the shape of the tree, just the appearance of images.
+DisplayScheme traits include colors, shading and the text within nodes.
+DisplayScheme changes are generally very reversable, and actually have no impact until an image is actually printed.
 This gives a few features:

 - Changing the display of a TreeViz instance does not create a new one.
-Display funcs return None to make this clear.
+DisplayScheme funcs return None to make this clear.
-- Display settings that involve calculations (such as computing gradient from gini) are always done lazily.
+- DisplayScheme settings that involve calculations (such as computing gradient from gini) are always done lazily.
 They will not calcualte until the image is printed.
-- Display settings change the pydotplus Graph object, due to the higher flexibility.
+- DisplayScheme settings change the pydotplus Graph object, due to the higher flexibility.

 For example, to create multiple version witha different color palette